jwcho0609/TagOCR/README.md

-# Garment Tag Scanning and Sorting
+# Garment Tag Scanning and Sorting for Sustainability
 Senior Capstone Design Project for categorizing clothing based on garment tag information created by The Bee's Knees.